ascend4/ascend4/DER.md

    non-DAE solver contexts where appropriate
 2. exercise browser/GUI mutation paths against derivative pseudo-instances more directly
+3. implement `INITIAL` as a second declarative statement section on models
-3. keep `system_der` coverage growing as behavior is clarified
+4. keep `system_der` coverage growing as behavior is clarified

 After that:

-4. define `INITIAL`, `pre(x)`, and `REINIT` semantics
+5. define `pre(x)` and `REINIT` semantics
-5. expand hybrid/event support on top of the current derivative model
+6. expand hybrid/event support on top of the current derivative model

+## `INITIAL` Implementation Status

+Current implemented pieces:

+- `INITIAL` is now a parser-recognized section inside `MODEL`
+- `TypeDescription` now stores a separate `initstats` statement list
+- statements in the `INITIAL` section are marked with `context_INITIAL`
+- child-list derivation now sees names declared in both the normal body and `INITIAL`
+- executable-statement traversal for model instantiation now runs over:
+  - normal declarative statements
+  - then `INITIAL` statements

+This is enough to make `INITIAL` real in the compiler/runtime structure:

+- the syntax parses
+- the statements are preserved separately on the type
+- named relations in `INITIAL` instantiate as children

+However, this is **not yet the final semantics**.

+Current limitation:

+- `INITIAL` relations/logrelations are still instantiated and executed like ordinary declarative equations
+- there is not yet an initialization-only relation flag
+- there is not yet a build-mode switch that includes/excludes `INITIAL` equations

+So the current implementation should be understood as:

+- parser/type/instantiation plumbing complete enough to build on
+- initialization-mode semantics still pending

+The next implementation step is therefore:

+1. mark instantiated relations/logrelations created from `context_INITIAL`
+   statements
+2. add internal mode switching for:
+   - normal build
+   - initialization build
+3. include `INITIAL` equations only in initialization mode

+Until that is done, `INITIAL` is structurally present but not yet semantically isolated.